Accolade and Sopheon Alternatives: Traction Technology vs. Wellspring

 What is the relationship between Wellspring, Sopheon, and Accolade?

-Wellspring acquired Sopheon in February 2024 for approximately $140 million.
+Wellspring acquired Sopheon in February 2024.
 Sopheon's products — Accolade and Acclaim — are now part of the Wellspring portfolio.
-Wellspring itself is a portfolio company of Resurgens Technology Partners, a private equity firm.
 The combined entity now markets Accolade as "Wellspring Accolade" and has launched Accolade Core as a unified data layer intended to connect the combined portfolio.
 Sopheon's brand has been retired — Sopheon is now Wellspring.

 Is Accolade still being developed after the Wellspring acquisition?